cwntr/go-dex-client/infrastructure/bot.md

 ## Try out examples

 Once everything is finally setup, try it out!
-Have a look at [exmaples folder](../examples) which has a cURL collection of requests you could fire against your active client.
+Have a look at [examples folder](../examples) which has a cURL collection of requests you could fire against your active client.
 It is also part of the release and should be next to your `bot` binary.

 So, make sure the bot is running in a different terminal and execute the following examples.